davidraedev/WordToNumber/README.md

 Returns the number in string form, or FALSE

 ###### setValidatorWhitelist( string/array )
+Takes a single, or array of regex strings to test numbers against before parsing.
+Non-matching values will be excluded.
+This is run after setValidatorBlacklist.
+Passing a falsey value will clear the list.

 ###### setValidatorBlacklist( string/array )
 Takes a single, or array of regex strings to test numbers against before parsing.
-Matching values will be exluded.
+Matching values will be excluded.
 This is run before setValidatorWhitelist.
-Passing a falsey value will clear thie list.
+Passing a falsey value will clear the list.

 ###### _array_ listLanguages()
 Lists the available languages